-Unlike some cities, Beatrice isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Beatrice are a mix of both white- and blue-collar jobs.
-Overall, Beatrice is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Beatrice who work in office and administrative support (11.46%), sales jobs (9.45%), and healthcare (7.21%).
+Beatrice is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Beatrice is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Beatrice who work in office and administrative support (11.39%), sales jobs (10.14%), and management occupations (7.01%).

 Beatrice is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Beatrice home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beatrice residents report their race to be White, followed by Asian.
-Important ancestries of people in Beatrice include Irish, English, Czech, and French .
+Important ancestries of people in Beatrice include Irish, English, Czech, and Dutch.

 The most common language spoken in Beatrice is English.
 Other important languages spoken here include Spanish and German.